apple/foundationdb/documentation/sphinx/source/authorization.rst

 There are only two privilege levels: *trusted* versus *untrusted* clients.
 Trusted clients are authorized to perform any operation that pre-authorization FoundationDB clients used to perform, including those accessing the system keyspace.
 Untrusted clients may only request what is necessary to access tenant keyspaces for which they are authorized.
-Untrusted clients are blocked from accessing anything in the system keyspace or issuing management operations that modifies the cluster in any way.
+Untrusted clients are blocked from accessing anything in the system keyspace or issuing management operations that modify the cluster in any way.

 In order to be considered a trusted client, a client needs to be :ref:`configured with a valid chain of X.509 certificates and a private key <configuring-tls>`, and its certificate chain must be trusted by the server.
+In other words, a client must successfully complete a mutual TLS authentication.
-If the server was configured with trusted IP subnets, i.e. run with one or more ``--trusted-subnet-SUBNET_NAME`` followed by a CIDR block describing the subnet, then the client's IP as seen from the server must additionally belong to one of the subnets.
+Additionally, if the server was configured with trusted IP subnets, i.e. run with one or more ``--trusted-subnet-SUBNET_NAME`` followed by a CIDR block describing the subnet, then the client's IP as seen from the server must belong to at least one of the subnets.

-Choosing to respond with an empty certificate chain during `client authentication <https://www.rfc-editor.org/rfc/rfc5246#section-7.4.6>`_, or not belonging to one of the trusted subnets marks the client as untrusted.
+Choosing to respond with an empty certificate chain during `client authentication <https://www.rfc-editor.org/rfc/rfc5246#section-7.4.6>`_ marks the client as untrusted.
+If the server specifies a list of trusted subnets and the client's server-facing IP is not part of any of the subnets, then the client is untrusted even if it successfully completes a mutual TLS authentication.

 .. note:: Presenting a bad or untrusted certificate chain causes the server to break the client connection and eventually throttle the client.
           It does not let the client connect untrusted.